DeterminateSystems/nix-installer/README.md

-# Harmonic
+# Nix Installer

-> **Harmonic is pre-release and experimental.** Don't run it on machines you care about.
+> **`nix-installer` is pre-release and experimental.** Don't run it on machines you care about.

-Harmonic is an opinionated, experimental Nix installer.
+`nix-installer` is an opinionated, experimental Nix installer.

 > Try it on a machine/VM you don't care about!
 >